If you are reading this article, chances are your dog has kennel cough and you are wondering whether exercising dogs with kennel cough is good or bad?

 Kennel cough can affect other animals such as cats, horses, rabbits and guinea pigs and it’s extremely rare, but yes, dogs can spread kennel cough to humans, especially if they already have a compromised immune system.

-Is honey OK for dogs with symptoms of kennel cough?
+Is honey OK for dogs with symptoms?

 Yes, honey is safe for dogs in small amounts and can soothe your dog’s throat; check with your veterinarian if you are unsure as a steam treatment may work just as well and is fewer in calories.